Remote daily monitoring of LAP data — the earliest and most accurate physiological indicator for congestion and heart failure deterioration.

-Having access to high-resolution V-LAP readings will allow you to diagnose additional cardiac conditions like mitral regurgitation, arrhythmias, diastolic dysfunction and more, using sensitive automated supportive algorithms.
+Using sensitive automated supportive algorithms, high-resolution LAP waveforms allow physicians to diagnose additional cardiac comorbidities like mitral regurgitation, arrhythmias, diastolic dysfunction and more.

 The V-LAP maps out heart failure decompensation based on mean left atrial pressure readings, so that physicians can detect impending HF exacerbation and act accordingly.
 Furthermore, physicians can drill down to daily high-resolution left atrial pressure waveform morphology, receiving input regarding common co-morbidities.